-Sometimes life can be very testing.
+Sometimes life can be testing.
 It can threaten both our sense of self and our emotional well-being.
-This can lead to a variety of feelings, including isolation, confusion, distress, anger and pain.
-At these times, it can be helpful to use the quiet, reflective and confidential space offered by the counselling setting to help us process our life circumstances and find new ways forward.
+This can lead to a variety of feelings, including inner turmoil, isolation, confusion, distress, anger and or pain.
+At these times, it can be helpful to use the quiet, reflective and confidential space offered by the counselling setting to help us process our life circumstances, so that we can make more sense of them and find a more satisfying way of being.

 What happens in counselling?

-I aim to provide a setting where you can tell your story in a way that enables you to feel heard, understood and thought about.
+I aim to provide a setting where you can tell your story at a rate and pace that is right for you.
+As you speak, I will remain attentive to your thoughts, feelings and experiences, so that I can reflect these back to you in a way that enables you to feel heard, understood and thought about.
 This requires a certain level of listening and stillness in me, the counsellor.
-Initially, this may feel a little unusual and uncomfortable, since most of us have never experienced being truly listened to by those around us.
+Initially, this may feel a bit strange and disconcerting, since most of us have never experienced being truly listened to before.

-As you become more comfortable with this type of listening, you should find that you are able to reveal more of yourself and that new thoughts, feelings, ideas and insights begin to emerge about yourself and the world around you.
-Over time, this should enable you to feel more at ease with yourself and more in control of your own life.
+As you become more comfortable with this type of listening, you should find that you are able to reveal more of yourself and share parts of yourself that have often lay hidden.
+I am likely to encourage you to look more closely at some of the significant moments, relationships and or encounters that have occurred in your life, so that you can reflect on how these may have impacted upon who you have become.
+As we explore these experiences together, you should begin to notice that new thoughts, feelings, ideas and insights emerge about yourself and the world around you.
+Over time, you should also start to feel as if you come to know yourself and others better, that you feel more at ease with yourself and that you feel more in control of your life.

 Listening to the music behind your words…….